La légendeThe Distiller

 His reputation spread so far and wide that when prohibition was repealed, he proudly – and legally – bore the title of Liquorist.

-This tonic and stimulating moisturizing soap, just like the appetite inducing star anise essential oil that it contains, may bring you back some fond memories of the intoxicating Ricard or Sambuca drink!
-Its licorice smell is clearly exhilarating!
+This tonic and stimulating moisturizing soap, just like the appetite inducing star anise essential oil that it contains, may bring you back to some fond memories of the intoxicating Ricard or Sambuca drink!
+Its licorice smell is exhilarating!
 It uplifts and relaxes both the mood and the body.

 Photo credit : Carolanne Lamontagne